adamdebrouwere/adam-debrouwere-capstone-booktale/README.md

 ### User Profile

 Travelers and used book enthusiasts alike.
 My initial idea for this app came from my experience traveling and swapping books in hostels and used book stores.
-When I pick up a used book I wonder about the story of it's past and I want to know how a book I have relinquished has affected its future readers.
+When I pick up a used book I wonder about it's past and I want to know how an old book of mine has travelled and affected its future readers.

 ### Features